 “What in cornbread hell was that?”

-“Sounded like someone skinning a hog that weren’t quite dead yet.”
+“Sounded like someone skinning a hog that wasn’t quite dead yet.”

 “Relax, Shorty.
 Probably just kids spotlighting coyotes.”